 Barnard Environmental Magnet School

-- The teacher population of 41 teachers has declined by 12% over five school years.
+- The teacher population of 41 teachers has grown by 5% over five school years.

 |School Type||Magnet School|

 |Total Classroom Teachers||41 teachers|